-Summer for me is all about easy entertaining recipes, simple tasty sides and practically no oven cooking if I can get away with it.
+Who doesn’t love a good antipasto platter in the warm months of the year.
+Simple and easy to entertain friends, just loading up a ton of keto friendly foods like dried meats, cheese crips, nuts, cheeses, pickles, olives, etc. Summer for me is all about easy entertaining recipes, simple tasty sides and practically no oven cooking if I can get away with it.

 That is not the case in this recipe, sorry!
 The good news though is this salad is out of this world!
 The bad news is that yes you do need to roast the cauliflower prior to building this beauty of a salad.
 BUT my friends it is so worth it!

 Worth it, worth it every time!
-Even your friends won’t notice it’s made with cauliflower, they may ask after they’ve eaten their fair share but they won’t care!
+Even your friends won’t notice it’s made with cauliflower, they may ask after they’ve eaten their fair share, but they won’t care!

 I brought this over for Fathers Day to my Big Italian family, my brother and his Italian In laws and it was a huge hit!
 No one even asked what it was made of, they all just dived into it.

-I had barely any left to take myself home a serving!
+I barely had any left to take myself home a serving!

-If you feel this sald is just too big then cut everything in half and you can enjoy it yourself all week long for lunch!
+If you feel this salad is just too big then cut everything in half and you can enjoy it yourself all week long for lunch!
 Otherwise serve it up for company, cook out parties!

 - 3 tablespoons extra virgin olive oil

-- 4 ounces smoked mozzarella, chopped
+- 4 ounces mozzarella smoked, chopped

-- 4 ounces sopressata salami, chopped
+- 4 ounces salami chopped

 - 6 ounces artichokes in the jar, sliced

-- 6 ounces roasted red peppers, chopped
+- 6 ounces roasted red peppers chopped

 - 1 ounce mild banana pepper rings

-- 1/2 cup pitted olives, sliced
+- 1/2 cup olives pitted, sliced

-- 1 cup fresh basil, chopped
+- 1 cup fresh basil chopped

 - 3 tablespoons red wine vinegar

 Preheat oven to 400 degrees F.